 The vast majority of the time, the main requirement for fonts in interfaces is that the fonts should be legible.
 A good designer is an expert in typography who knows how to organize content to follow natural eye movement patterns.
 Designing an interface is full of nuances.
 This way, you shouldn’t use antique or decorative typefaces if you don’t want the interface to look like a Gothic castle in the downtown area of Tokyo.

-You will hardly see experimental fonts being used in interfaces — it takes too much time to pick up styles that would fit the fonts.
-Experimental fonts are more for a graphic design where designers focus on aesthetics, not legibility.
-Let everyone do their things.
+You will hardly see experimental fonts used in interfaces — it takes much time to pick up styles that would fit the fonts.
+Experimental fonts are more for graphic design where designers focus on aesthetics, not legibility.
+Let everyone do their thing.

 11. Integrations for travel app design